TanStack/router/docs/guide/custom-search-param-serialization.md

 title: Custom Search Param Serialization
 ---

+> TODO This portion of documentation is currently under construction

 By default, TanStack Router parses and serializes your search params automatically.
 Depending on your needs though, you may want to customize the serialization process.

 To do so, you can [use `ReactRouter`'s `parseSearch` and `stringifySearch` options combined with the `parseSearchWith` and `stringifySearchWith` utilities](../docs/api#search-param-parsing-and-serialization).